 \$10 million capital request in the FY25 budget for Housing Alaskans: A Public Private Partnership.
 Until 2022, Alaska was one of only a handful of states lacking a statewide housing trust focused on increasing attainable housing stock.
-Funding for Housing Alaskans is one simple way the state can help meet housing needs across the state.
+Funding for the Alaska Housing Trust is one simple way the state can help meet housing needs across the state.
 See Senate Concurrent Resolution No. 3.

-\$4 million operating request in the FY25 budget to provide a 100% match for the Municipality of Anchorage to operate year-round shelter.
+\$4 million operating request in the FY25 budget to provide a 100% match for the Municipality of Anchorage to operate a 150-person year-round shelter.
 Location Pending.

 Statewide support for shelter operations in communities like Anchorage, Bethel, Fairbanks, Juneau and others is necessary to ensure that shelter facilities have sustainable and reliable funding.
 Additionally, current homelessness funding should be maintained, including funding for the Basic Homelessness Assistance Program (BHAP), which provides prevention and case management for existing shelters.
+Assembly Priority.